Why study global and international studies?

 Departmental Honors

-Departmental Honors.
-To graduate with honors in global and international studies, students must complete all requirements for the major plus GIST 699, Honors Capstone with a 3.5 grade-point average in the major and a 3.25 cumulative grade-point average.
-The honors seminar allows students to receive individualized assistance from a faculty member while they write their thesis.
+To graduate with departmental honors in Global and International Studies, students must complete all requirements for the major plus GIST 699 (Honors Capstone) with a 3.5 grade-point average in the major.
+The honors seminar allows students to receive research assistance from three-member faculty committee while writing their theses.

-To enroll in the program, students must have a 3.5 grade-point average in the courses making up the global and international studies major and a 3.25 cumulative grade-point average.
-Students must obtain approval of their research topic by a faculty member affiliated with the Center for Global and International Studies who will serve as their thesis director.
-Each student who completes an honor's thesis must defend it in an oral examination before a thesis committee of three faculty members.
-The student's thesis director chairs and chooses the committee in consultation with the student and the center director.
+To enroll in the program, students must have a 3.5 grade-point average in the courses making up the Global and International Studies major.
+Students must obtain approval of their research topic by the instructor with advice from committee members.
+Each student will defend their honor's thesis in an oral examination before their thesis committee.
+The student's committee includes the GIST 699 instructor as the chair and two university faculty members the student chooses with the assistance of the instructor.